Newlywed Challenges & Solutions

 Research-Based Interventions

-βThe most widely researched treatment for marital distress, focusing on changing specific communication patterns and behaviors.
-Studies show significant improvement in marital satisfaction.
+The most empirically supported treatment for marital distress, BCT targets communication and behavioural change.
+Studies consistently show significant improvement in marital satisfaction.

-βBased on 40+ years of research, this approach teaches couples to manage conflict, build love maps, and nurture fondness and admiration.
-Research shows 87% accuracy in predicting relationship outcomes.
+Based on over 40 years of research, this approach helps couples manage conflict, strengthen friendship, and nurture admiration.
+It achieves 87% accuracy in predicting relationship outcomes.

 Premarital Education Programs